amber-ruby/amber_component/README.md

 # AmberComponent

-AmberComponent is a simple component library which seamlessly hooks into your Rails project and allows you to create simple backend components.
-They work like mini controllers which are bound with their view and stylesheet.
+AmberComponent is a simple component library which seamlessly hooks into your Rails project and allows you to create simple backend components which consist of a Ruby controller, view, stylesheet and even a JavaScript controller (using [Stimulus](https://stimulus.hotwired.dev/)).

 Created by [Garbus Beach](https://github.com/garbusbeach) and [Mateusz Drewniak](https://github.com/Verseth).